ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 ## Stages of the Protocol

-{: #asset-exchange-stages}
+{: #saep-stages}

-The asset exchange protocol follows the same three message stages as SATP:
+The SAE protocol follows the same three message stages as SATP:

 - Transfer Initiation stage (Stage-1): The gateways come to an agreement of the set of parameters describing the proposed exchange.
 The gateway initiating the exchange delivers the initial proposal containing the set of parameters.